-- ➤ If there is a call from the ISDN line, Asterisk will transfer to SIP extension 100, then the SIP phone rings; - ➤ If SIP extension 100 dials any phone number, Asterisk will transfer to the destination phone through the first channel. - ➤ If SIP extension 100 dials any channel number, Asterisk will transfer to the destination ISDN phone which connects to the channel.
+- ➤ If there is a call from ISDN line, Asterisk will transfer to SIP extension 100, then it rings; - ➤ If SIP extension 100 dials any phone number, Asterisk will transfer to the destination phone through the first channel. - ➤ If SIP extension 100 dials a channel number, Asterisk will transfer to the destination ISDN phone which connects the channel.
+For example, if the SIP phone dials 001, Asterisk will get through to the ISDN phone which connects the first DAHDI channel.